John Hammill: Women's Rights

+1930 US Senate Run

 Hammill did not run for reelection as governor in 1930, choosing instead to run for the United States Senate.
 He lost in the Republican primary to Lester J. Dickinson.

+Later life

-He died on April 6, 1936, of a heart attack in a Minneapolis hotel room and was buried in Britt.
+He died on April 6, 1936, of a heart attack in a Minneapolis hotel room after leaving a conference regarding the dismemberment of the Minneapolis and St. Louis Railway and was buried in Britt.
+His wife, Fannie, died in December 1970 at age 92, in Britt, Iowa.